-1. Preparation for Oral Presentations may begin any time after the proposal submission deadline.

-2. Presentations generally begin at 8:00 a.m., unless a change is announced by a Judging Company.

-3. The order of presentations will be drawn at random and posted by the Competition Coordinator no later than 1 $\frac{1}{2}$ hours ahead of the first scheduled presentation.

-4. Teams will be allowed access to presentation rooms 5 minutes prior to their scheduled time.

-5. Presentations are typically 30 minutes, consisting of 20 minutes for the presentation followed by a 10minute question and answer session.

-6. Each member of the team must speak a minimum of 2 minutes.

-7. Judging Company's will provide teams all final directions for Oral Presentation logistics.

-8. A projector, projection screen, and flip chart with an easel will be provided at the competition for team use.
-Judges will provide a computer for the student presentations; teams are to bring their PowerPoint presentations on a memory stick.
-Teams are advised to bring their own computer for back up.

-9. Videotaping of teams other than the coach's own school is not permitted

-Michael Emmer, Ph.D.
+- 1. Preparation for Oral Presentations may begin any time before, during, or after the proposal submission deadline. - 2.
+Presentations generally begin at 8:00 a.m., unless a change is announced by a Judging Company, and coordinated with the Regional Director and Competition Coordinator. - 3.
+The order of presentations will be drawn at random and posted by the Competition Coordinator no later than 1 1⁄2 hours ahead of the first scheduled presentation. - 4.
+Teams will be allowed access to presentation rooms 5 minutes prior to their scheduled time. - 5.
+Presentations are typically 30 minutes, consisting of 20 minutes for the presentation followed by a 10-minute question and answer session.
+The precise duration and breakdown of the oral presentations are as indicated by the Judges. - 6.
+Each member of the team must speak a minimum of 2 minutes. - 7.
+Judging Company's will provide teams all final directions for Oral Presentation logistics. - 8.
+A projector and projection screen will be provided at the competition for team use.
+Judges will provide a computer for the student presentations; teams are to bring their electronic presentations on a memory stick or in a manner the Judges direct.
+Teams are advised to bring their own computer for back up. - 9.
+Videotaping of teams other than the coach's own school is not permitted.

+Open Problems

+- 1. Open problems are additional categories that are open to teams that are both within the region and outside of it. - 2.
+Open problem categories will vary based upon the interest of the sponsoring Judging Company.
+An open problem judging company will provide all of the requirements indicated in the Industry Judging portion of these rules and guidelines, but also provide a synopsis of the category no later than the end of June prior to the regional competition.

+- 3. Open problem categories can vary in focus and discipline from year to year.
+Further, there also may be one, several or no open category problems in any given competition year. - 4.
+Given that open problems may require additional hotel or conference space needs, open problem Judging Companies may be required to assist in procuring such additional space as may be required. - 5.
+Open problems may permit graduate student participation at the discretion of the judges.

-F. Industry Judge
+G. Industry Judging

-The competition relies on an industry judges from each of the four categories of Heavy Civil; Commercial Building; Design-Build; and Pre-Construction Services to sponsor the RFP (plus Open problem judges if applicable).
+The competition relies on an industry judges from each of the four categories of Heavy Civil; Commercial Building; Design-Build; and Pre-Construction Services to sponsor the RFP/IFB (plus Open problem judges if applicable).
 Judges manage and administrate the logistics of their portion of the competition and support students during the execution of the problem.
 This includes: